wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 This section explains how you can derive insights about the APIs deployed in your organization.

-## Access the Insights Portal
+## Access the Insights page

-To access the Insights Portal, access the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/), and click **Insights** in the left navigation menu.
+To open the Insights page, access the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/), and click **Insights** in the left navigation menu.

 ## Analyzing statistics

-Once you access the Insights Portal, you can view the following information.
+Once you access the Insights page, you can access the following sub pages.

 ### Overview